ksunyan/mapSCAD/README.md

 ```python
 bldr.extract_features()
 ```
 You *must* call the `.extract_features()` function. `extract_features()` looks up the `'features'` array in the `OrderedDict` containing GeoJSON data.
-If the stored GeoJSON data is a `FeatureCollection`, the `extract_features()` will generate no error messages.
+If the stored GeoJSON data is a `FeatureCollection`, `extract_features()` will store the `'features'` array as a Python list.
 In this example, each GeoJSON feature represents a New Jersey county.

 #### 4. Simplify
 ```python
 bldr.simplify()
 ```
 To reduce the number of points in the final 3D model, call the `simplify()` method.
-This method uses the Ramer-Douglas-Peucker (RDP) Algorithm to calculate which points to preserve in the simplified geometries. `simplify()` has one optional parameter `eps`, which is the epsilon value in the RDP Algorithm.
+This method uses the Ramer-Douglas-Peucker (RDP) Algorithm to calculate which points to preserve in the simplified geometries. `simplify()` has one optional parameter `eps`, which is the [epsilon value in the RDP Algorithm.](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm#Algorithm)

 #### 5. Bind statistical data to GeoJSON features